 It will not apply where other forms of harassment are alleged (for example, harassment related to disability, age, religion or belief).
 It will also not apply if the harassment is generally related to sex (male or female) but is not sexual in nature.

-In this article by Sara Patel, Employment Law specialist at Banner Jones Solicitors, explains that whilst the duty doesn’t come into force until 26 October 2024, employers should be taking steps now to ensure they are in a position to comply from day one.
+In this article by Sara Patel, Employment Law specialist at Banner Jones Solicitors, explains that employers should be taking steps to ensure they are in a position to comply with this change in the law.

 What is sexual harassment?